Val-d-emar/nodejs2024Q1-service/README.md

 cp src/db/migration/db.sql.schema src/db/pg/db.sql
 ```

-2. You can generate and run migrate script manually
+2. You can generate and run migrate script manually if you have any change in db:

 ```bash
 npm run migration:generate